cloudify-cosmo/cloudify-stage/README.md

 ### Automated way

-`make install` - It would do manual prerequired steps described above for you.
+`make install` - It would do manual prerequired steps for you (described below).

 `make install-dev` - It will do everything what command above and download latest dev docker image.